tonister/ng.clock/README.md

 ```
 This will stop the colon blinking and instead will append the seconds to the end.

-#### The analogue clock
+#### The analog clock
-By default the analogue clock has only hours and minutes hands visible and the default color for everything is black.
+By default the analog clock has only hours and minutes hands visible and the default color for everything is black.

 You can change the colors of each of the hands and the number dots separately with _hour-color_, _min-color_, _sec-color_ and _num-color_.
 ```html